Built-in agent reference

 Help me build a custom agent that rewrites abstracts to a 150-word limit while

-The following agents are available as remote agents through the Researcher Access Program.
+The following agents are available as remote agents.
 Sign in to TeXRA to access them.

 search

 Finds papers and web content for you.
 Give it a topic and it comes back with relevant preprints, published articles, and web resources.
-Read-only — it won't touch your files.
+It is read-only and does not change your files.

 Best for: Literature reviews, finding citations, fact-checking